Part 1: How to Install Cooja on UCSC Compute Servers

 $ ssh -X firstname.lastname@example.org

-Download Cooja from git: Cooja is bundled into the contiki project, the following command downloads the contiki project into ~/contiki:
+Download Cooja from git: Cooja is bundled into the contiki project.
+Use one of the following commands to download the contiki project into ~/contiki.

 $ git clone email@example.com:contiki-os/contiki.git

-After downloading ant, the following path variables must be set (I recommend putting these command in your .cshrc file):
+After downloading ant, the following path variables must be set (I recommend putting these command in your .cshrc file).
+Confirm that the path for JAVA_HOME exists.
+It may omit “.x86_64”.

 $ setenv JAVA_HOME /usr/lib/jvm/java-1.7.0-openjdk.x86_64